 Augustine of Hippo (St) [Aurelius Augustinus]. b.
-Thagaste, 13 Nov 354; d.
-Hippo, 28 Aug 430.
+Thagaste, 13 November 354; d.
+Hippo, 28 August 430.
 One of the most influential figures in the history of Christian thought, Augustine was born in Thagaste in North Africa.
 His father was a pagan, but his mother, St Monica, encouraged him towards Christianity even after he had lost his initial Christian faith.
-Inspired by Cicero’s Hortensius, in 373 he decided to pursue the life of a philosopher, becoming a Manichean and teaching the liberal arts in Thagaste before moving to Rome (383) and Milan (384), where he became a professor of rhetoric.
-At Milan, Augustine met the Christian Neoplatonist Simplicianus and Ambrose of Milan*, who was then bishop...
+In 373, inspired by Cicero’s Hortensius, he decided to pursue the life of a philosopher, becoming a Manichean and teaching the liberal arts in Thagaste before moving to Rome in 383 and Milan in 384, where he became a professor of rhetoric.
+At Milan, Augustine met the Christian Neoplatonist Simplicianus and Ambrose of Milan*, who was...

 Cite this article